ctlcltd/e2-sat-editor/ROADMAP.md

 ## Scripting support

 A command line **GUI** side to perform actions on running software, **Console**.
 The language used must be JavaScript alike and the Console will response in JSON format.
 Using JSON included in *Qt* there are no additional dependencies.
-The idea is to partially exposes the written `e2db_cli` API and maybe add a **GUI** dependent API part, which will alse be used for extensions.
+The idea is to partially exposes the written `e2db_cli` API and maybe add a **GUI** dependent API part, which will also be used for extensions.

 **Console** will look similar to a browser inspector, although with fewer features as it is not a browser.

 ## Extensions support

-Add extension support and use interpreted languages. *Qt* has plugin support, but they should be compiled.
-It would be nice to create add-ons in multiple languages.
-I experimented with *Swig* and *shared memory* but it adds too much complexity, and build anyway.
+Add extension support and use interpreted languages. *Qt* has plugin support, but they should be build.
+It would be very nice to create add-ons in multiple languages.
+I experimented with *Swig* and *shared memory* but it adds too much complexity, and to build anyway.
 Build makes extensibility and deployment complicated.

-Keep in mind, the software is cross-platform, compilation time, limited number of libraries, *socket* require network and permissions, *web services* require network and permissions, *shared memory* requires permissions, sandbox limitations.
+Keep in mind, the software is cross-platform, build time, limited number of libraries, *socket* require network and permissions, *web services* require network and permissions, *shared memory* requires permissions, sandbox limitations.

 Will need an API used by add-ons.
 The API to operate on channels, import and export channel lists, as well as advanced operations on the **GUI**, for example to add columns and items to tree views, add tabs with a custom view.

 Add-ons will come from an official repository, will distributed with tarballs and have a manifest file describing them.
 It will also be possible to load an add-on from a local environment by granting the authorization.

-Extension support might have two interface types: 1) JavaScript built-in, 2) Standard streams (stdio).
+Extension support might have two interface types: 1) JavaScript built-in, 2) Standard streams.

 ### 1) Add-on: JavaScript built-in

-At the basis of the JavaScript built-in support will be Qt `QJSEngine` engine. `QJSEngine` is part of `QML` module in Qt. `QML` can be used to extend the **GUI**.
+At the basis of the JavaScript built-in support will be Qt `QJSEngine`. `QJSEngine` is part of `QML` module in Qt. `QML` can be used to extend the **GUI**.

 This will require more attention to deployment. `QJSEngine` and `QML` require additional libraries to append to the Qt bundled.

 **Pros**
 - Built-in JavaScript support
-- **GUI** extensibility
+- GUI extensibility

 **Cons**
 - More Qt dependencies at deploy
-- `QML` is niche
+- QML is niche

 ### 2) Add-on: Standard streams